Olivier Langrand, Executive Director

 Erika Ali, Senior Communications Coordinator

-Erika began as an intern for Conservation International’s Americas Field Division and has been providing volunteer communications services to the Women in Nature Network, including managing their e-news and social media.
+Erika began as an intern for Conservation International’s Americas Field Division and provided volunteer communications services to the Women in Nature Network, including managing their e-news and social media.
 Erika has a degree in environmental and sustainability studies from George Mason University, and previously interned at the Smithsonian Conservation Biology Institute, supporting research on technical and nature-based solutions for sustainable ecosystem management.
 Born and raised in Guyana, Erika currently lives in Virginia and enjoys baking, gardening and video games in her spare time.

 Fiker Befekadu, Finance Manager